adamjberg/devtails.xyz/_posts/adam/2023-11-23-what-does-a-github-for-music-look-like.md

 ## Release

-Currently uploading a track and relasing it are nearly synonymous.
+Currently uploading a track and releasing it are nearly synonymous.
 I could see this changing in the future to better identify something as a “release” vs. just an update.
 In software, you could make several changes to your project over weeks, but only once they were all in together would you compile that into a release.
 I think the same would be mostly true for music.

 ## Pull